Cesky Terrier

 Unique facts and fascinating details

-• Puppies are born black or dark brown and only transition to their adult grey or coffee colors as they mature.
+- They are born black or dark grey and their final coat color, which can be grey-blue or coffee-brown, develops as they mature.

 Frequently Asked Questions